 Your UM/SUM policy protects you from uninsured and underinsured drivers.
 So in the above example, if your UM/SUM coverage is higher than the $25,000 policy of the at-fault driver, your own insurance company may pay for your damages above $25,000 up to the limits of your UM/SUM policy.

 Typically you can purchase UM/SUM coverage equal to the amount of your liability coverage (the amount your insurance company would pay if you were responsible for an accident causing someone else injury).
 The absolute minimum policy in nearly every circumstance should be at least $100,000 for both liability and UM/SUM.
 For clients with higher net worth, good paying jobs, and family members to protect, higher coverage amounts should be seriously considered.

 One of the most difficult aspects of a personal injury practice is informing a seriously injured client that they do not have sufficient insurance coverage.
 The financial crisis that follows an underinsured victim is often more devastating than the injury itself.
 A quick review of your insurance policies and making adjustments before an accident occurs could prevent you from being victimized twice.

 Insurance coverage can be confusing and very dependent on your individual circumstances.
-Because we would rather help you select the appropriate coverage before an accident, than inform you of insufficient coverage after an accident, we welcome your calls to discuss your coverage at no cost to you.
+Because we would rather help you select the appropriate coverage before an accident, than inform you of insufficient coverage after a bicycle accident, we welcome your calls to discuss your coverage at no cost to you.